 - Half or Whole-Day

-Ban Yapa, a 20 minute drive to the east, is home the three different hilltribes including the famous Long-necked Karen.
+Ban Nana Pao and Mae Salong Code: To 4 / 4A Ban Nana Pao, a 20 minute drive to the east, is home the three different hilltribes , the Lahu, Akha and the famous Long-necked Karen.
 Some guests feel uncomfortable about visiting the village but in one stop you will get a chance to view the cultures of three groups of hilltribes.

-Doi Ankhang is a mountain area some 50 km to the south east.
-It is the location of one of several Royal Projects which are found across the region and which are aimed at assisting the minority groups.
+Doi Ankhang Royal Project Code: To 5 Doi Ankhang is a mountainous area some 50 km to the south east.
+It is the location of one of several Royal Projects which are found across the region and which are aimed at assisting economic improvements of the minority groups.
 The project is located in a mountain bowl at an altitude of 1400 metres.
 The journey up is an experience in itself as vehicles manoeuvre around a number of steep hairpins.
 The views back across the valley you left behind are spectacular.

-After visiting the project, it is then possible to drive up to the Burmese-Thai border.
-In an army base and from a bunker or trenches – well-kept mainly for tourist purposes, it is possible to look across to Burma – and even get a friendly wave from the Burmese soldiers who are just a few hundred yards away.
+- After visiting the project, drive up to the Burmese-Thai border where from an army base with bunkers and trenches, it is possible to look across to Burma – and even get a friendly wave from the Burmese soldiers who are just a few hundred yards away.
 Many years ago this was the scene of some serious fighting, but now the two sides co-exist peacefully, sometimes sharing meals and of course, playing the occasional game of football.

 We have long-standing links with our local schools and have had many ‘gap year’ students spending two weeks to two months teaching English.